Nia Love

-Nia Love is a dancer and choreographer based in New York City.
+Nia Love is a dancer and choreographer based in New York City and a professor of dance at Florida State University.
 She is a radical thinker, artist, performer and professor that focuses on Modern dance, Post-Modern dance, and West African dance.
 She is known for her spiritual relationships to movement and performance, as well as her personal work that is critical of structural racism and examines the role of women in dance through her poetry, movement and art.

 Early life and inspiration

 Love was raised in Florida, where her father Ed was a professor at Florida State University (FSU).
 Love apprenticed with the Cuban National Ballet in Havana, Cuba in 1978 and 1986.
 She received her MFA in Dance at FSU in 1992.
 Love's dance style draws inspiration from Butoh, Modern dance forms, and traditional African dance.
 While at FSU, she integrated live drumming into her classes and performances.
 Regarding her work's individuality, she has cited inspiration from her father and her emphasis on family, as well as traditional Japanese dance influences, having studied Butoh under Min Tanaka.